Best 5 days in Oahu itinerary: Covers whole island!

 Byodo-In Temple

-It is a very peaceful and calming place and is a beautiful way to start your day!
+It was a very peaceful and calming place and was a beautiful way to start your day!

 Tropical Farms Macadamia Nuts

-The store also sells coffee, body lotions and soaps, souvenirs and gift items.
-Overall a fun stop.
+The store also sells coffee, body lotions and soaps, souvenirs, and gift items.
+Overall, it was a fun stop, and we bought several gifts from here to take to the mainland for family and friends.

-Kualoa Ranch is a very popular adventure park with jungle jeep excursions, ATV rides, ziplining and horseback riding.
+Kualoa Ranch is a very popular adventure park with jungle jeep excursions, ATV rides, ziplining, and horseback riding.
+On both of our visits to Oahu we have visited Kualoa Ranch.
+We have done several tours here and they are all amazing!

-We did a Jungle Jeep expedition tour and got to ride their jungle expedition vehicles.
+We did the Jurassic Adventure Tour tour and got to ride their jungle expedition vehicles.
 The tour took us through the lush Hakipu’u rainforest and showed us the place where a scene of Jumanji was filmed.

-The tour also included a short hike to an overlook to see panoramic views of Ka’a’awa and Hakipu’u valleys.
-The Jungle Jeep tour was the most favorite activity of my kids in Oahu.
+The tour also included a short hike to an overlook to see panoramic views of the Ka’a’awa and Hakipu’u valleys.
+The Jurrasic tour was the most favorite activity of my kids in Oahu.

 Polynesian Cultural Center

-Polynesian Cultural Center is a must do in any Oahu itinerary for first timers.
-It is a great place to learn about the different Polynesian islands and to immerse into Polynesian culture .
-All in all a great family friendly activity and lots of see and do here.
+Polynesian Cultural Center is a must-do in any Oahu itinerary for first-timers.
+It is a great place to learn about the different Polynesian islands and to immerse in Polynesian culture.
+All in all, it is a great family-friendly activity, and lots to see and do here.

-During your visit you can see 6 authentic island villages of Tonga, Tahiti, Hawaii, Samoa, Aotearoa with hands-on activities and small classes and shows.
-You can take a private or group guided tour, or do a self guided tour.
+During your visit, you can see six authentic island villages of Tonga, Tahiti, Hawaii, Samoa, and Aotearoa with hands-on activities and small classes and shows.
+You can take a private or group-guided tour or do a self-guided tour.

 You can easily spend an entire day here.
 Try to come early in the day.
-The ticket is good for 3 days, so if you have more days, you can come back again for a self guided walk through the island villages.
+The ticket is good for three days, so if you have more days in Oahu, you can come back again for a self-guided walk through the island villages.

 Most packages come with the Alii Luau Polynesian buffet with live entertainment.
 They have the pig roasting ceremony as part of the luau.

-There is an evening show here called the Ha: Breath of Life which was the most amazing fire and dance show I have seen till date.
-It was a remarkable storyline and performances were awesome.
+There is an evening show here called the Ha: Breath of Life, which was the most amazing fire and dance show I have seen to date.
+It was a remarkable storyline, and the performances were awesome.

-I recommend doing a group guided tour of the island, the Alii luau and the Breath of Life show.
+Anu’s Pro-tip: I recommend doing a group guided tour of the island, the Alii luau, and the Breath of Life show.
 The show was a perfect end to our day 4 in Oahu!

 Day 5: Day trip to North Shore Oahu